 Assisting with SRO program review

-Poudre School District's Community Advisory Council (CAC) is assisting the district with reviewing the School Resource Officer (SRO) program to help determine if the program will continue in PSD schools.
+Poudre School District's Community Advisory Council (CAC) reviewed the School Resource Officer (SRO) program to help determine if the program would continue in PSD schools.

 In spring of 2020, members of PSD communities expressed concerns about the presence of school resource officers in PSD's schools.
 Concerns included but weren’t limited to the existence of a school-to-prison pipeline and the lifelong impact it has on some students in our schools, particularly students of color.
 The PSD Board of Education directed the school district to conduct a comprehensive review of the issue to determine whether to continue the SRO program.

-The CAC, made up of community and PSD representatives, is an important part of the district's comprehensive review, which includes community engagement, data analysis, feedback and recommendations to the board.
+The CAC, made up of community and PSD representatives, was an important part of the district's comprehensive review, which included community engagement, data analysis, feedback and recommendations to the board.

-For more information about the SRO program and 2021-22 evaluation plan, please visit the School Resource Officer Program web page.
+For more information about the SRO program, SOPs and 2021-22 evaluation plan, visit the School Resource Officer Program web page.

 Spring 2021 CAC recommendations to the board

 At its April 27 meeting, the Board of Education was presented with the CAC’s recommendations regarding SROs.
-Throughout 2020 and 2021, the CAC reviewed data, engaged in discussions and ultimately made recommendations to the board, which is determining the future of the SRO program and whether to renew PSD's contracts with the three law enforcement agencies that employ the district's current SROs.
+Throughout 2020 and 2021, the CAC reviewed data, engaged in discussions and ultimately made recommendations to the board.

 The CAC explored alternative models and best practices, reviewed data and community input (including the spring 2021 PSD SRO survey), tested for consensus among the group (the CAC did come to consensus on 50 but not all items) and finalized recommendations.